vryy/4C/doc/readthedocs/materialdevelopment.rst

    * - Sclar transport
      - ``Mat::Material``

-Note that not all existing materials use this heritage, some materials are simply derived from ``Mat::Material`` even though a more specialized class exists.
+Note that not all existing materials use a physics-specific base class, some materials are simply derived from ``Mat::Material`` even though a more specialized class exists.

 It is probably a good idea to start with a clone of the material law given in the table above, and define a new class, e.g.: